 To further this work, and build on our foundations, we set our sights on converting the Bargate, a historic monument and the gateway to Southampton’s medieval old town.
 The Bargate Monument Gallery (BMG) opened in 2006, providing new opportunities for artists in the city with an innovative exhibitions programme developing the organisations profile, curatorial skills and audiences.

 In 2012 we proactively embarked on our most ambitious project to date, God’s House Tower.
-This new project, opening in early 2019, will exponentially grow our work along with opportunities for artists and audiences by creating a new, dynamic and distinctive arts and heritage venue.
+This project, which opened in October 2019, will exponentially grow our work along with opportunities for artists and audiences by creating a new, dynamic and distinctive arts and heritage venue.

-In 2018 we will become an Arts Council National Portfolio Organisation and launch a new multi-strand Artist Development Plan to support artists in furthering their practices and careers.
+In 2018 we became an Arts Council National Portfolio Organisation and launched a new multi-strand Artist Development Plan to support artists in furthering their practices and careers.

 In the future we hope to continue providing studios, support and opportunities for artists in Southampton as well as reaching and engaging with new audiences.
 We are focused on making the most of every opportunity to keep progressing and providing new and exciting opportunities in the city.